EBX Group: Natural resources and infrastructure

-In the oil and gas segment, OGX is responsible for the largest private sector exploratory campaign underway in Brazil.
-Founded in 2007, the company is one of the country's leading oil producers.
-In January 2012, OGX began, in record time – just a little over two years after its discovery – extracting oil from the Waimea accumulation, in Rio de Janeiro's Campos Basin.
-OGX has a portfolio of 30 exploration blocks in Brazil, in the Campos, Santos, Espírito Santo, Pará-Maranhão, and Parnaíba Basins, and four exploration blocks in Colombia, in the Cesar-Ranchería Basin and Lower Magdalena Valley.
+In the oil and gas sector, OGX is responsible for the largest private sector exploratory campaign in Brazil.
+Founded in 2007, the company was one of the country's leading oil producers.
+In January 2012, OGX began extracting oil from the Waimea accumulation in Rio de Janeiro's Campos Basin.
+OGX has a portfolio of 30 exploration blocks in Brazil in the Campos, Santos, Espírito Santo, Pará-Maranhão, and Parnaíba Basins, as well as four exploration blocks in Colombia, located in the Cesar-Ranchería Basin and Lower Magdalena Valley.

-CCX, EBX Group's spinoff of MPX's coal mining assets in Colombia, is developing the greatest integrated greenfield coal mining project in Latin America.
-With production estimated in up to 35 million tons per year, this project includes an underground mine (San Juan), two open pit mines (Cañaverales and Papayal), and a dedicated integrated logistics system, which consists of a 150 km (93 mile) railway and a deepwater port capable of accommodating capesize-type vessels.
+CCX, the Colombian edition of MPX's coal mining assets, is developing an integrated greenfield coal mining project in Latin America.
+This project includes an underground mine (San Juan), two open pit mines (Cañaverales and Papayal), and a dedicated integrated logistics system, which consists of a 150 km (93 mile) railway and a deepwater port capable of accommodating capesize-type vessels.

-Colombia is also where the Group's investments in gold mining are concentrated.
-In March 2011 the group acquired, through AUX, stock control of the Canadian mining firm Ventana Gold, which owns mineral rights in northern Colombia's historical California-Vetas gold mining region.
-The sum of the company's assets ensures EBX Group control over one of the richest underground gold deposits in the world.
+Colombia is also where the EPX Group's investments in gold mining are concentrated.
+In March 2011, the group acquired, through AUX, stock control of the Canadian mining firm Ventana Gold, which owns mineral rights in northern Colombia's historical California-Vetas gold mining region.

-In addition to coal and gold mining, the group is also developing an oil exploration campaign in Colombia.

-In South America, EBX Group is also investing in Chile, where it is developing that country's largest, licensed power generation project (2,100 MW), integrating a dedicated deepwater port and iron ore production.